6 Essential Tips to Prepare for the PSAT | 糖心Vlog

 Find apps and .
 Although they're really for SAT prep, it can't hurt to build this into your study routine now.
 And it’s only one question a day—easy!
 You might not know all the answers, but these easy (and free) study resources get you thinking every day.
 And if you stumble upon something like an algebra problem that you think you should know but don't, work it out until you understand it.
 The more practice you get for the PSAT, the better off you'll be.

-Related: Check out 5 of the Best Apps to Help You Study for Standardized Tests
+Related: Best Apps to Help You Study for Standardized Tests

 5. Read all kinds of books